delayfiction/delayfiction/src/data/posts/2018-11/morag.md

 I poured then sat back to my book.
 “So what’s that you’re reading?”
 I looked up the line of his suit and told him “it’s a book about the Rambam.”
 His look was steady.
 I said “Maimonides” and then “if that’s something you’re into” and then “sorry” and I looked back at the book.

-“The guy who was here yesterday was a miserable bastard, no smiles, could hardly get a word out of him’.
+“The guy who was here yesterday was a miserable bastard, no smiles, could hardly get a word out of him.”
 I let the book rest on my leg.
 “Steve” I said “yeah he can be like that sometimes.”
 “I mean” he said “I don’t get why you’d work in the service industry if you have an attitude like that.”
 I closed the book to hear his words.
 Wishing I too could be a miserable bastard.

 He was asking me a question.
 He was asking if I was a student.
 I was shaking my head and he was saying “see these students” and then something else.
 I was thinking of a cartoon I could draw about the Rambam and his wife.
 She’d be cooking and asking him what he’s doing.
 He’d say “nothing…” with a jar in his hand and she’d be suspicious.
 He’d put it on a shelf and she’d yell “STOP CATEGORISING THINGS” and he’d run away.
 I could put that on Instagram but I don’t know who’d be interested.